ahcano/Project_2_machine_learning/README.md

 <img width="447" alt="Screenshot 2023-12-07 175011" src="https://github.com/ahcano/Project_2_machine_learning/assets/141194281/fa72cfdd-0b89-4b6c-8e97-85ee053d8bc4">

-This evidence is one of the key motivators to include other economic parameters and analyze how their performance correlates with the GDP Growth indicator.
+This evidence is one of the key motivators to include other economic parameters and analyze how their performance correlates with the GDP Growth rate.